Casa de Solana Wedding Photography Guide

 The Walled Courtyard

-A charming fountain serves as a beautiful ceremony backdrop and portrait focal point.
+The courtyard's pergola serves as the ceremony backdrop and a lovely portrait focal point.

 The Balconies